Land use permits for fishing tournaments

 A permit IS necessary when:

-- conditions or procedures contrast with an existing DNR administrative rule or land use order of the director.
+- conditions or procedures contrast with an existing state land use rule or land use order of the director.

 - a fee is assessed to the participants for a commercial event or where commercial filming or photography is occurring (this does not include use of a camera for personal use).
 This does not apply when donations are asked but not required for participation, or when the sale of organizational memberships or organizational merchandise is provided by the tournament organizer.